up1/demo-web-20231106/workshop-02/README.md

 $docker compose down
 ```

-## Step 3 :: Build and create container
+## Step 3 :: Build and create container of backend and database
 * Start database
   * Database instance
   * Tables and Constraints